The Secretariat is the point of contact for all IOSCO members, committees and task forces, and is responsible for the day-to-day functioning of IOSCO.

 Mr. Alp Eroglu, Senior Policy Advisor

-Alp joined IOSCO in 2010 and is responsible for IOSCO's policy work on a variety of matters, including issues considered by IOSCO Committee 2 on Regulation of Secondary Markets, Committee 3 on Regulation on Market Intermediaries, Committee 7 on Commodity Derivatives, market conduct, financial benchmarks and price reporting agencies, SME and infrastructure financing and compensation practices.
+Alp joined IOSCO in March 2010 and is responsible for IOSCO's policy work on a variety of matters, including issues considered by IOSCO Committee 3 on Regulation on Market Intermediaries, Committee 7 on Derivatives, market conduct, financial benchmarks and price reporting agencies, SME and infrastructure financing and compensation practices.
 He also conducts regulatory workshops on numerous topics.

-Alp has twenty-one years of professional experience, sixteen of which is in securities regulation and five in private practice.
+Alp has over 20 years of professional experience, both in securities regulation and the private sector.
 He has an undergraduate degree from the Ankara Law School, and postgraduate degrees from the University of Pennsylvania Law School and the Wharton Business School.

-Hanna joined IOSCO in March 2014.
-She is currently working in the administration department and is the Executive Assistant to the Secretary General.
+Hanna joined IOSCO in March 2014 as Personal assistant of the Secretary General.
+She is currently working in the administration department and and assisting the staff with travel arrangements.

 Hanna holds a degree in Business Administration from The Academy of European Integration in Szczecin, Poland and has a degree in Translation from Cluny I.S.E.I.T in Madrid, Spain.

-Ana joined IOSCO's finance department in 2011 and her primary responsibilities involve accounting, financial reporting and statutory compliance.
-She also supports the preparation of IOSCO Board, Stakeholders and Regional Committee meetings.
+Ana joined IOSCO's finance department in September 2011 and her primary responsibilities involve accounting, financial reporting and statutory compliance.
+She also supports the preparation of IOSCO Board and Stakeholders meeting.
 Prior to joining IOSCO, she worked for a law firm in Madrid with a focus on mercantile and tax regulation.

 Ana holds a Master's degree in Stock Exchanges and Financial Markets from the Instituto de Estudios Bursátiles (IEB), a B.B.M. in Business Management and a B.L. in Law from the University Carlos III of Madrid.

-Vanesa joined IOSCO and its administration team in 2013 and served as Office Manager until August 2016.
-She currently is the Acting Executive Assistant to the Secretary General.
-Among other duties, Vanesa is also responsible for staff travel arrangements and supports the work of the HR Department.
+Vanesa joined IOSCO and its administration team in July 2013 and served as Office Manager until August 2016.
+She currently is the Head of Administration and Executive Assistant to the Secretary General.

 Prior to joining IOSCO, Vanesa worked as a production assistant in several TV projects and Advertising in Argentina and Mexico and was an administrative assistant in Michael Page Spain.
 A native of Buenos Aires, Vanesa earned a degree in Audiovisual Production, TV and Filmmaking in Spain.